vectra-ai-research/pyspark-style-guide/README.md

 # PySpark Style Guide

+The purpose of this document is to allow us to write consistent and readable PySpark code.
+As we have shifted from using PySpark strictly for analysis to using it in production, code quality has become much more important.
+We hope this guide will allow us write better PySpark programs.
 This document is an evolving guide.
+Please feel free to suggest additions or changes (see our section on [contributing](#contributing)).

 ## Table of Contents
 - [PySpark Style Guide](#pyspark-style-guide)
   - [Table of Contents](#table-of-contents)